peteroupc/encoding/docs/PeterO.Text.Encodings.md

  *  `ISO-8859-1` - Latin-1 single-byte encoding, rather than an alias to `windows-1252` as specified in the Encoding Standard.
 The coded character set's code oints match those in the Unicode Standard's Basic Latin and Latin-1 upplement blocks (0-255 or U+0000 to U+00FF).

  *  `UTF-7` - UTF-7 (7-bit universal coded character set).
-The name `unicode-1-1-utf-7` is an alias to `UTF-7` , even though both encodings are defined in different RFCs (1642 and 152, respectively), and even though they are linked to Unicode ersions with nonoverlapping character repertoires (1.1 and 2.0, espectively).
+The name `unicode-1-1-utf-7` is not supported and is not treated an alias to `UTF-7` , even though it uses the same encoding as UTF-7, because RFC 1642, which defined the former UTF-7, is linked to a different Uicode version with an incompatible character repertoire (notably, the Hangul syllables have different code point assignments in Unicode 1.1 and earlier than in Unicode 2.0 and later).

 .
 In previous versions of this method, the name `iso-2022-jp-2` was also aliased to `ISO-2022-JP` , which is no longer the case.